|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This delicious bacon-wrapped meatloaf is enhanced with grated natural Parmesan cheese, Cajun spices, and a tasty barbecue sauce glaze.
+Take your meatloaf to the next level with a few strips of bacon!
+This delicious bacon-wrapped meatloaf gets fabulous flavor from grated natural Parmesan cheese, Cajun spices, and a tasty barbecue sauce glaze.

 You can use candied brown sugar bacon to coat the meatloaf, or skip the brown sugar and use plain, partially cooked bacon strips.

 - 4 strips lean bacon